 BEYOND THE WALL

 When exactly the Starks came to be wargs is not clear but historic accounts suggest they have always required regular infusions of the gene into their bloodline; the only way of securing this trait is by marrying suitably endowed women.
 Hints include the Starks marrying daughters of wargs (such as the Warg King) after conquest and generally choosing partners of ancient First Men blood from the North.
-The author also speaks of Stark wives as “wolf-women”, comments on them in an SSM, and plans to release a book about them.
+George Martin also speaks of Stark wives as “wolf-women”, comments on them in an SSM, and plans to release a book about them.
 There’s no doubt they are important to the bloodline and to securing future generations of wargs.
 We find further clues to the female origin of these genes in Varamyr’s POV prologue.
 Varamyr deplores not having fathered a child with the “gift,” as he calls it.
 He has several children with different women but none of these show signs of warging.
 Why hasn’t he passed on this gift to any of his sons?
-I’ve always argued that the trait, as with most magical traits, is carried by and passed on predominantly by women, specifically located on the X-chromosome.
-Indeed, if the trait is located on the female X-chromosome, passing on the gene to his sons would be impossible.
-Any sons of his would require that input from a mother carrying the relevant gene and given the rarity of the trait, it’s not surprising he didn’t chance on a carrier-woman.
-He could have produced carrier-daughters though, and had he married the latter as Craster did, he would have stood a better chance of bearing sons with the gift.
+I’ve always argued that the trait is carried by and passed on predominantly by women, specifically located on the X-chromosome.
+Indeed, if the trait is located on the female X-chromosome, passing on the gene to his sons would be impossible because the male only passes on the male Y-chromosome to a son.
+Any sons of Varamyr would require that input from a mother carrying the relevant gene and given the rarity of the trait, it’s not surprising he didn’t chance on a carrier-woman.
+Since he definitely passed on his X-chromosone to female offspring, he could have produced carrier-daughters, and had he married the latter as Craster did, he would have stood a better chance of bearing sons with the gift.

 KISSED BY FIRE